SUBSEE 4D

 Objectives

-• A mooring lines health monitoring software, developed by France Energies Marines, that will be offered to a floating wind farms operator for further customisation and deployment on a floating wind turbine pilot project,
+To optimise and plan maintenance operations, as well as making submerged systems more reliable, by developing a digital twin solution including software for in-service monitoring of mooring lines, developed by France Energies Marines, which will be offered to a floating wind farm operator for further customisation and deployment on a pilot project

 Resources

-SubSEE 4D project sheet (PDF)
+SUBSEE 4D fact sheet (PDF)

-Methodology in video
+SUBSEE 4D methodology in video

 Partners